umich-hist-399/campus-histories/essays/acq-public-schools.md

 {% include jumbotron.html
-title="Buying Schools to Make Schools" image="/images/1965aerialcampus.jpg" text=" As Don Callard of _The Ann Arbor Observer_ wrote, “nothing expands like a university,” (Callard 2009).
-Learn how the University of Michigan covered ground for its expanding needs through the acquisition of public schools."
+title="Buying Schools to Make Schools" image="/images/1965aerialcampus.jpg" text='As Don Callard of _The Ann Arbor Observer_ wrote, "nothing expands like a university," (Callard 2009).
+Learn how the University of Michigan covered ground for its expanding needs through the acquisition of public schools.'
 %}

 As early as the 1880s, the University of Michigan was beginning to realize that they were running out of space to house their growing needs.
 Everything from [student](https://umich-hist-399.github.io/campus-histories/essays/social-training) [housing](https://umich-hist-399.github.io/campus-histories/essays/eastquad), research laboratories and classroom halls needed to be somewhere, and the current acreage owned would not be able to cut it for much longer.
 The following essay tracks the University’s involvement and ownership in two public schools in Ann Arbor: Tappan School and Ann Arbor City High School.
 The University also [purchased a third public school, the Perry School](https://umich-hist-399.github.io/campus-histories/summaries/perrybuilding) in 1967.

 ## Tappan School to East Hall